PimentaJoao/aoebot/README.md

 # AoEBot
-[WORKING IN PROGRESS - Not working yet] This is a Age of Empires bot for discord, which enables people that are connected to a voice chat to use AoE2 chat taunt sounds.
+[WORK IN PROGRESS - Not working yet] This is a Age of Empires bot for discord, which enables people that are connected to a voice chat to use AoE2 chat taunt sounds.

+It uses Node.js and Discord's own framework, Discord.js.